Sage in batter

-Sage in batter and the appetizer is ready, pair it with a spritz or a cold beer, and the appetizer is ready!
-All summer long, I strive to nurture this little plant, sage, in a small garden along with other aromatic plants that bring me joy.
-Today, preparing it has become really easy, and then frying for appetizers truly brings cheer and pleases everyone.
-As a good Sicilian, at least once a week in my kitchen, I fry, naturally when I can with extra virgin olive oil, and if I use peanut oil instead, I am careful not to exceed 338°F, at least I try to be as attentive as possible.
+Battered sage and the appetizer is ready — put a Spritz next to it, but a cold beer works just as well, definitely cold, I remind you, and the appetizer is ready!
+All summer I hustle to grow this little plant, sage, in a small vegetable garden that, in pleasant company with other aromatic plants, brings me joy.
+Nowadays preparing it has become really easy, and fried appetizers always lift the mood and please everyone.
+As a good Sicilian, at least once a week there is frying in my kitchen — naturally when I can I use extra virgin olive oil, and if I use peanut oil I take care not to exceed 338°F to avoid the smoke point.
+I try to be as careful as possible.

 • Difficulty: Easy